ZHXUBA/TransStrToMath/README.md

 # TransStrToMath
-This is a python lib toi transform a string to math function.
+This is a python lib to transform a string to math function.